roumail/roumail.github.io/content/post/series-decoding-rohail/2023-10-26-quarantine-chronicles-how-covid-19-helped-me-look-inward/index.md

 ---
-title: "Quarantine Chronicles: How COVID-19 Helped me look inward"
+title: "Part I: Quarantine Chronicles: How COVID-19 Helped me look inward"
 summary:
   "In this edition of 'Decoding Rohail,' I delve into the transformative journey of self-discovery and personal growth spurred by the COVID-19 pandemic.
 From